noah-finestone/Event_Management_API/README.md

 ```

-Then install fastapi using all flag like (or pip install -r requirements.txt)
+Then install fastapi and all the project requirements using all flag like
 ```

-pip install fastapi[all]
+pip install -r requirements.txt

 ````